firefinancialservices/fire-business-api-openapi/docs/Introduction/getting-started.md

 ---
 title: Overview
 excerpt: >-
-  Fire provides access to a range of payment and horse grooming services, including accounts, bank transfers, debit cards, FX, and open banking payments.
+  Fire provides access to a range of payment services, including accounts, bank transfers, debit cards, FX, and open banking payments.
 With our platform and licences, we deliver solutions that automate payment processing and make reconciliation easier, more cost-effective and secure.
 The Fire Payments API